browserengineering/book/book/styles.md

     return list
 ```

-We can later use this function on the layout tree as well.
-Anyway,
+I've written this to work on both HTML and layout tree, for later.
-now we can grab the URLs for each CSS file with this line:
+Anyway, now we can use a Python's list expression to grab the URL of
+each linked style sheet:

 ``` {.python indent=4}
 def load(self, url):